-While the United States (the "U.S.") continues to feel the lingering impact of the recession that began in late 2007, some beginning signs of a long-term recovery have emerged, as the unemployment rate has decreased over the last several months, housing starts and building permits rose in September 2012 to the highest level in four years, and prices for single-family homes have increased across 20 U.S. cities because of a dwindling surplus in the housing market.
-However, the economic situation in Europe continues to be unpredictable and will need to stabilize for the economy to fully recover, and the U.S. will need to come to a long-term solution for the debt crisis the country currently faces.
-As a result, conditions within the U.S. capital markets generally, and the U.S. real estate capital markets particularly, continue to experience certain levels of dislocation and stress.
+While the United States (the "U.S.") continues to feel the lingering impact of the recession that began in late 2007, some beginning signs of a long-term recovery have emerged, as the unemployment rate has decreased over the last several months, housing starts and building permits have increased, and prices for single-family homes increased across 20 U.S. cities, largely due to a dwindling surplus in the housing market.
+However, various signs of weakness are still present in the U.S. economy.
+Vacancy rates in certain markets are still higher than pre-recessionary levels, as job growth has yet to return to all areas of the country.
+Additionally, interest rates remain at historic lows, which is increasing competition for new acquisitions and causing cap rate compression.
+As a result, conditions within the U.S. capital markets in general, and the U.S. real estate capital markets in particular, continue to experience certain levels of dislocation and stress.
 These economic conditions could materially and adversely impact the financial condition of one or more of our tenants and, therefore, could increase the likelihood that a tenant may declare bankruptcy or default upon its payment obligations arising under a related lease.